phillChoi/Web-Scraper/README.md

 - [ ] Add search functionality to find Anime based off title
 - [ ] Add support for other websites other than Twist.moe
 - [ ] Implement into website front-end maybe

+## Disclaimer
+This project was created with the intent on learning about coding and should not be used for piracy.